 1470 (13th December)

-Anne married Henry VI’s son and heir, Edward, at the Chateau d’Amboise.
+Anne Neville married Henry VI’s son and heir, Edward, at the Chateau d’Amboise.

 1471 (14th March)

 King Edward IV returned to England at the head of a Burgundian, Yorkist army.
-Anne’s brother-in-law, George Duke of Clarence deserted Warwick and joined his brother’s army.
+George Duke of Clarence deserted Warwick and joined his brother’s army.

 1471 (14th April)